ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/005-second-broadcast-overlays-scenes.md

 title: "Your Second Broadcast—with Overlays and Scenes"
 ---

 Now that you have the basics, let's add two more core features of Ecamm Live, **Overlays** and **Scenes**.
-Overlays are anything you can place overtop of your broadcast.
-This can be text (including Facebook Comments, and countdown timers) or images.
+Overlays are text (including Facebook Comments, and countdown timers) or images added to the broadcast.
 Scenes are pre-selected groups of overlays that you can switch to in a single click (or keyboard shortcut).

 ## Prepare your stream

-Walk through all the First Stream steps above, up until the <samp class="blue">Go Live</samp> step.
+Walk through all the [First Stream steps](../002-before-you-broadcast), up until the <samp class="blue">Go Live</samp> step.
 Once your stream is setup, let's consider how Overlays can help.

 ## Prepare Overlays and Scenes